YnsiSS777/modal-infinitetalk-720p/README.md

 The deployed service can be called via a `POST` request with proxy authentication.
 The API accepts a JSON payload with the following fields:

 - `image` (string, required): A URL to the source image **or video**.
 The input can be image or video.
-If video the output video will contain movement from the input video adjusted with the new lip sync to the audio.
+If video the output video will contain some of the movement from the input video plus the new lip sync to the audio.
 - `audio1` (string, required): A URL to the source audio file (MP3 or WAV).
 - `prompt` (string, optional): A text prompt.